alimranahmed/LaraBlog/readme.md

 # Blog Using Laravel 5
 ### Let's keep it as simple as possible.
 Configure anything you want
 A full-featured blogging system for personal use.
 Minimum library used.
-No frontend theme and anything heavy or unnacessary library used.
+No frontend theme and anything heavy or unnecessary library used.

 ### There are four several types of users with several permissions
 1. Admin